-Volatility in earnings exists also in respect of material one-off transactions such as disposals and/or impairment of unproven mineral right interests.
-In QE June 30, 2013 the Company recorded an impairment of unproven mineral right interests of \$6.6 million on the Pine Tree property and substantial impairment charges associated with discontinued operations.
+Volatility in net loss from period to period exists in respect of material one-off transactions such as disposals and/or impairment of unproven mineral right interests.
+In the QE December 31, 2013, the Company recorded a loss on sale or forfeiture of investments of \$1,503,127, during the QE June 30, 2013 the Company recorded an impairment of unproven mineral right interests of \$6.6 million on the Pine Tree property and substantial impairment charges associated with discontinued operations.
 QE December 31, 2012 was impacted by the cost of the disputed October 2012 shareholders meeting.
-In QE March 31, 2012, the Company's results were favorably impacted by a sale of mineral right interests.